voxpupuli/pypuppetdb/docs/api.rst

 API objects
 -----------

-The PuppetDB API is versioned.
-We currently have a v1, v2 and v3.

-In order to work with this structure PyPuppetDB consists of a :class:`BaseAPI
-<BaseAPI>` class that factors out identical code between different versions.

-Every version of the API has its own class which inherits from our :class:`BaseAPI <BaseAPI>`.
+The PuppetDB API is no longer versioned.
+This was changed in v0.2.0 because it started to become too difficult to maintain multiple API versions.

+All the functions of the v1, v2, and v3 APIs have been moved to :class:`BaseAPI
+<BaseAPI>` which now only supports API version 4 of PuppetDB.

 .. data:: API_VERSIONS